chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Running the Simulations
 -----------------------

-The simulation can be executed using the following command (assuming that the solver's location is in your PATH environment variable and you want to use "j" processes for parallel computations):
+The simulation can be executed using the following command (assuming that the solver's location is in your PATH environment variable and you want to use ``j`` processes for parallel computations):

 .. code-block:: text
   :class: copy-button